As an account manager at Lucky Orange, I get the pleasure of helping customers solve their most important website challenges.

 Conversion Funnels sometimes lead to a clear change to make on your site.
 Most of the time, though, you’ll need to do further research to dig into what’s causing the results you see.
 Within Lucky Orange Conversion Funnels, you’re able to access Session Recordings for visitors who completed the funnel or those who fell short.

 This helps answer the ultimate question: “Why do some people abandon the funnel before the last step?”
-If you’re unsure of what to do next, consider to ask what people are trying to accomplish, if there’s an issue with your website or anything else that might help clarify what’s actually happening.
+If you’re unsure of what to do next, consider adding a survey to ask what people are trying to accomplish, if there’s an issue with your website or anything else that might help clarify what’s actually happening.

-allow you to choose which pages and audience segments see your survey.
+Lucky Orange Surveys allow you to choose which pages and audience segments see your survey.
 Ask first-time visitors how they found out about your store or returning visitors what products they’d like to see you add in the future.

 Conversion Funnel examples to apply on your website